The Shadow of the Torturer: Plot summary

 Severian continues his travels toward Thrax, and Dorcas accompanies him.
-While searching his belongings, Severian finds the Claw of the Conciliator.
+While searching his belongings, Severian finds a relic called the Claw of the Conciliator, a small gem with a thorn embedded inside it.
 Apparently Agia stole the Claw from the altar they destroyed and placed it in Severian's belongings knowing that she would be searched.
+When Severian is holding the Claw, he and Dorcas see a vision of an enormous building with towers and a vaulted roof and with red light from its windows floating over the city.

 Eventually Severian and Dorcas encounter Dr. Talos, Baldanders and an actress named Jolenta, who are almost ready to perform the play they had invited Severian to the morning before.
 Severian assists in the play, and the next day the group sets out toward the great gate leading out of Nessus, where they meet a man named Jonas.
 As they are passing through the gate, there is suddenly a commotion and the narration abruptly ends.

 Reception

 Greg Costikyan reviewed The Shadow of the Torturer and The Claw of the Conciliator in Ares magazine #9 and commented that "This is fantasy as it should be written; portentous events, marvelous beings, wielders of great powers, a land of terror and delight.
 If Wolfe never writes another word, he will have made his mark."

 Neil Gaiman, in his list of the three greatest science fiction novels, ranked The Shadow of the Torturer first, ahead of Neuromancer and The Left Hand of Darkness.